BMW 3 Series

-The BMW 3 Series is a line of compact executive cars manufactured by the German automaker BMW since May 1975.
-It is the successor to the 02 Series and has been produced in seven generations.
+The BMW 3 series is a line of compact executive cars manufactured by the German automaker BMW since May 1975.
+It is the successor to the 02 series and has been produced in seven generations.

-The first generation of the 3 Series was only available as a 2-door saloon; however, the model range has since expanded to include a 4-door saloon, 2-door convertible, 2-door coupé, 5-door estate, 5-door liftback ("Gran Turismo") and 3-door hatchback body styles.
-Since 2013, the coupé and convertible models have been marketed as the 4 Series; therefore, the 3 Series range no longer includes these body styles.
+The first generation of the 3 Series was only available as a 2-door saloon; the model range expanded to include a 4-door saloon, 2-door convertible, 2-door coupé, 5-door estate, 5-door liftback ("Gran Turismo"; discontinued in 2019) and 3-door hatchback body styles.
+Since 2013, the coupé and convertible models have been marketed as the 4 Series; these styles no longer being included in the 3 Series.

-The 3 Series is BMW's best-selling model, accounting for around 30% of the BMW brand's annual total sales (excluding motorbikes), and has won numerous awards throughout its history.
+The 3 Series is BMW's best-selling model line, accounting for around 30% of the BMW brand's annual total car sales, and has won numerous awards throughout its history.
 The M version of the 3 series, M3, debuted with the E30 M3 in 1986.